ONEARMY/community-platform/functions/src/emailNotifications/README.md

 We use [firebase scheduled functions](https://firebase.google.com/docs/functions/schedule-functions?gen=1st) in [index.js](./index.ts) to trigger the [createNotificationEmails](./createEmail.ts) function for the different email cadences.
 We use the following schedule:

-- Daily emails: each day at 5pm
+- Daily emails: each day at 3pm Portugal Time
-- Weekly emails: each Sunday at 5pm
+- Weekly emails: each Sunday at 3pm Portugal Time
-- Monthly emails: first day of each month at 5pm
+- Monthly emails: first day of each month at 3pm Portugal Time

 ### Firebase extension